lucad54/ld-portfolio-educ3610/pages/about.md

 ## Description

-This is a Website for the work done in/for EDUC3610.
+A Website built for the work done for EDUC3610.

 ## Links